 6. Sunny – Bobby Hebb

 Everyone knows this one!
 Sunny is definitely about a love that eases the pain during a difficult time in life, and in a way, isn’t that travel for all of us?

 7. Here’s To Now – Ugly Casanova

 Here’s another song from a movie.
 Here’s To Now was written for the film “180° South: Conquerors of the Useless”, a documentary of a man retracing the steps of Doug Tompkins and Yvon Chouinard, the founders of The North Face and Patagonia, respectively.
 It’s a pretty epic journey as he drives south from Ventura, California to Patagonia, Chile (get it?
-180° South?), and then climbs Corcovado Volcano.
-Here’s To Now is a perfect travel song because it’s about living in the moment, but also the odd dichotomy between living spontaneously and planning ahead; you know, the classic “should I book the hostel now or find a bed once I get there?” dilemma.
+180° South?) and then climbs Corcovado Volcano.
+Here’s To Now is a perfect travel song because it’s about living in the moment, but also planning ahead.
+You know, the classic “should I plan my trip now or be spontaneous when I get there?” dilemma.

 8. These Old Shoes – Deer Tick

 These Old Shoes is about travelling long distances and getting to your love by any means necessary, which is pretty much how we feel when we know there’s a cold pint waiting for us at our next destination.